Skip to content

 PR measurement

-The PR calculated by PVsyst is referenced to the transposed irradiance GlobInc, directly from GlobHor without horizon loss.
+The PR calculated by PVsyst is referenced to the transposed irradiance GlobInc, directly from GlobHor without the horizon loss.

 The PR evaluated by the measurement should be normalized to a reference irradiance normally measured on-site.
 This is usually defined as